 Components often rely on images, videos, fonts, and other assets to render as the user expects.
 There are many ways to use these assets in your story files.

-Afterwards you can use any asset in your stories:
+Afterward, you can use any asset in your stories:

 Configure a directory (or a list of directories) where your assets live when starting Storybook.
 Use the

-./public is your static directory.
+../public is your static directory.
 Now use it in a component or story like this.

 You can also pass a list of directories separated by commas without spaces instead of a single directory.

 Upload your files to an online CDN and reference them.
-In this example we’re using a placeholder image service.
+In this example, we’re using a placeholder image service.

-Sometimes, you may want to deploy your storybook into a subpath, like
+Sometimes, you may want to deploy your Storybook into a subpath, like

 In this case, you need to have all your images and media files with relative paths.
 Otherwise, the browser cannot locate those files.

-If you load static content via importing, this is automatic and you do not have to do anything.
+If you load static content via importing, this is automatic, and you do not have to do anything.